 The IPAC meets at least three times each year and is made up of between 3 and 5 members.
 At least two members must be members of the Board.
-The Chair is nominated by the Nominations and Procedures Committee.
+The Chair is nominated by the Nominations and Board Governance Committee.
+Christian Aid Ireland has three external members of IPAC who are not members of the Board (Ed O'Donovan, Rosario Kunda & Bob Hanna).